1968 Red Square demonstration: Belated public recognition

 In 1990 (following the Velvet Revolution), seven of the protesters were awarded honorary citizenship of Prague.

 During the conflict in South Ossetia, August 2008, the former president of the Czech Republic, Václav Havel, expressed his sympathies for the protesters of 1968.
 Czech Premier Mirek Topolánek recognized the heroism of the protesters with awards.

 There was no recognition on the part of the Russian government.
 On 24 August 2008, the similar demonstration with the slogan For your freedom and ours was held in the same place.

 On 25 August 2013, the 45th anniversary of the demonstration, Gorbanevskaya and several of her friends recreated the original protest, again featuring the "For your freedom and ours" banner.
 Ten participants (among them Delaunay's son Sergey) were arrested almost immediately and taken to a police station.
 They were soon arraigned and released pending court appearance on charges of failing to secure prior permission for a political rally, a misdemeanor under current Russian law.

 In 2018, three participants at another repeat demonstration were arrested.
+On February 5, 2025, Tatiana Baeva, who was one of the participant members of the 1968 Red Square demonstration died at the age of 77.